 |[suffix]||-||[suffix] argument uses the default value "i".If omitted, the|

-Further examples of the Excel Complex function can be found on the Microsoft Office website.
+Further examples of the Excel Complex function are provided on the Microsoft Office website.

 If you get an error from your Excel Complex function this is likely to be the #VALUE! error: